AGChain: A Blockchain-based Gateway for Trustworthy App Delegation from Mobile App Markets: Introduction

-A natural thought of tackling these problems as a whole is to build a decentralized app market from scratch, as similar to the typical blockchain-based work~\cite{IoTDataBlockchain17, PubChain19, DClaims19, BBox20}.
-However, this kind of design also brings a new problem because massive apps are already stored in existing markets.
-Without enough apps, a decentralized market is meaningless for end users.
+While individual measures such as VPN usage (for N2) and HTTPS implementation (for N3) may\footnote{Considering that the majority of general users do not have access to paid VPN services and the security status of Chinese app markets is unlikely to change quickly, relying on these technical means may not be as effective as initially assumed.} address some of the demands, they do not adequately resolve the fundamental limitation in terms of scientific research: \textit{the lack of trustworthy app access}.
+Developing a decentralized app market from scratch, such as SkyDroid~\cite{SkyDroid}), as similar to existing blockchain-based solutions~\cite{IoTDataBlockchain17, PubChain19, DClaims19, BBox20, DBLP:journals/jpdc/HeFPCTCPNX22}, may appear to be a logical approach to tackle these challenges.
+However, this approach introduces a new predicament, as existing markets already contain a substantial number of apps.
+Without a sufficient inventory of apps, a decentralized market would be ineffective for end users.

-In this paper, we balance all these considerations and propose a novel architecture that combines the advantages of traditional IT infrastructure and decentralized blockchain.
-Specifically, we propose a blockchain-based gateway that acts as a bridge between end users and app markets.
-We call this novel app gateway \name (\underline{A}pp \underline{G}ateway \underline{Chain}).
-With \name, users can leverage the (permanent, distributed, and secure) delegation of \name for indirect app downloads if they worry about the direct app downloads from existing markets.
-During this process, existing markets still provide services as usual except for the apps that have been delisted.
-More specifically, if a user wants to delegate an app download from an existing market URL\footnote{Besides apps on markets, we also support users to upload custom apps via GitHub URLs, e.g., https://github.com/agchain/Test/blob/master/A.apk, considering that both Google Play and Apple Store do not allow certain apps like third-party market apps to be listed.}, she can input that URL to \name and \name will automatically (i) retrieve the corresponding app from its original market, (ii) upload the raw app file to a decentralized storage, and (iii) save the app file index and important metadata on chain for controlling all future downloads directly from \name.
-After delegation, the user (and other users) can permanently download the app from \name in a distributed manner.
+In this paper, we present a novel architecture that integrates the strengths of traditional IT infrastructure with decentralized blockchain technology.
+Our proposed solution is \name (\underline{A}pp \underline{G}ateway \underline{Chain}), a blockchain-based gateway that connects end users with existing app markets. \name provides users with a secure, permanent, and distributed method of app delegation, ensuring trustworthy app downloads.
+With \name, users can opt for indirect app downloads, mitigating concerns related to direct downloads from existing markets.
+While existing markets continue to provide services, with the exception of delisted apps\footnote{In addition to the apps available on existing markets, AGChain allows users to upload custom apps through a GitHub URL, such as \url{https://github.com/agchain/agchain/blob/main/Test/A.apk}.
+This feature is specifically designed to accommodate apps that may require payment or could potentially be delisted in the future.}, users can delegate app downloads by inputting the market or custom app URL into \name. \name then securely retrieves the app from its original market, uploads the raw app file to decentralized storage, and stores the app file index and metadata on the blockchain for future direct downloads through \name.
+Once delegated, the app can be permanently and distributedly downloaded from \name by the user and other users.